ida/adi.devgen/README.rst

 time, whenever running buildout, because it will not look up the configs of remote addresses, like usually, as time is honey.

+DISCLAIMER: The usual formatting of Plone-configs have changed, addPlone() works testedly up to Plone vs. 4.3.4, needs to be fixed for getting newer versions.

 Installation
 =============